-- ✓ ability to recognise the difference between right and wrong, readily apply this understanding in their own lives and, in so doing, respect the civil and criminal law of England - ✓ understanding of the consequences of their behaviour and actions - ✓ interest in investigating and offering reasoned views about moral and ethical issues, and being able to understand and appreciate the viewpoints of others on these issues.

-being able to understand and appreciate the viewpoints of others on these issues.
-Area of Experiences Learning Prime Areas PSED Staff encourage children to listen and respond to what others say.
+Mor During free play sessions children begin to construct, stacking blocks vertically and horizontally, making enclosures and creating spaces, they join construction pieces together to build and balance.
+They uses simple tools such as scissors, blunt knives and gardening equipment competently and appropriately.
+The role play area is used to ensure children can use what they learn with us to recreate roles, based on their own first-hand experiences. ability to recognise the difference between right and wrong, readily apply this understanding in their own lives and, in so doing, respect the civil and criminal law of England understanding of the consequences of their behaviour and actions interest in investigating and offering reasoned views about moral and ethical issues, and ļ, le to understand and appreciate the viewpoints of others on these issues.
+Area of Experiences Learning Chaff an any warman a bildware to listen and warman dita with a table strategy of this .
+Prime Areas PSED Staff encourage children to listen and respond to what others say.
 Children have opportunities to explain their own knowledge and understanding, and are encouraged to ask appropriate questions.
 Staff help the children to take steps to resolve conflict with other children.
 We read stories about being kind to others and carry out activities that help children learn about their own actions.
 Staff help the children learn that some actions can hurt or harm others.
 We aim to help children to inhibit their own actions or behaviours, so they can stop themselves from doing something they should not.
 PD We talk to the children about how to treat others and we have simple rules we follow to keep each other safe.
 The children then learn from these rules and begin to recognise danger and seek help and support from significant adults.
 Hopefully then children will practice some simple appropriate safety measures without direct supervision.
 People come to visit the preschool to tell us about their occupations, children learn about law from police officers, fire safety from firefighters and health from doctors and other professionals.
 CL Children's vocabulary will become more complex as they learn.
 They can then use this language in their play.
 Children use talk to connect ideas, explain what is happening and anticipate what might happen next, recall and relive past experiences.
-L Children listen to stories with increasing attention and recall, they will learn about moral and ethical issues through storybooks and information from iPads.
-Children can describe the main story settings, events and principal characters.
-Specific Areas М Children show curiosity about numbers by offering comments or asking questions.
-UTW We teach the children to look after each other, the toys and books and respect adults and children.
+Areas L Children listen to stories with increasing attention and recall, they will learn about moral and ethical issues through storybooks and information from iPads.
+Children can describe the main story settings, events and principal characters. Μ Children show curiosity about numbers by offering comments or asking questions.
+Specific Areas UTW We teach the children to look after each other, the toys and books and respect adults and children.
 The hope is that children will show care and concern for living things and the environment.
 EAD During music and movement activities, we help the children to initiate new combinations of movement and gesture in order to express and respond to feelings, ideas and experiences.